ENTRY INFO 2020

 There are no restrictions on the use of post-production, though images must be photographic in origin.
 Images may be single-capture or composite.

 Photographer of the Year will be judged by a panel of some of Australia's best photographers.
-The 2020 judging panel will be announced soon.
+You can meet the first of our 2020 competition judges here.

 Winners, runners-up, and top-ranked (Top 10, Top 15 or Top 20) portfolios will be recognised in the February 2021 issue of Australian Photography magazine.
 A parallel announcement will be made at www.australianphotography.com at the end of January 2021.